Constanta, historically known as Tomis, is Romania’s largest port on the Black Sea coast and a popular destination for summer holidays.

 Byzantine architectural elements decorate the outside of the building, and the interior is just as beautiful.
 A large Turkish carpet, a gift from Sultan Abdul Hamid, is the centerpiece of the mosque.

 The minaret, with a height of 47 meters, offers a spectacular view of the harbor and the historic town center.

 It was built in 1869 by an Ottoman Sultan for the Turks who had settled in Constanta after fleeing the Crimean War.
 The building also has a minaret, though not as tall.

 The Archaeological Park

-Located in an area with lush greenery, in the center of Constanta, it houses ancient vestiges.
+Located in an area with lush greenery, at the border of Constanta’s old town, it houses ancient vestiges.
 Near of the remaining towers, you can check out a map of Dobruja, which shows ancient cities of the area.

 Tourists can walk on its alleys, discovering the history of the Tomis Fortress.
 There are columns and amphorae, capitols and tower fragments to be discovered and explored.

 According to experts, these historical artifacts date from the Roman-Byzantine period.
 You can still see a part of the Roman wall and two gateways.

 Located on Constanta’s promenade, close to the Casino and old town, this historic monument was originally built around the 1300s, in honor of the Genoese merchants who had established a flourishing sea trade here.

 It was rebuilt in the 1860s at the order of the Danubius and Black Sea company.